-Note that in condition (1) of the theorem together with the condition $\coc(v, u)>2\eta$ mean that all the arrows of the graph $\Gamma$ are directed towards the point $\omega\in\partial\Gamma$ in the sense that any infinite directed path converges to $\omega$.
+Note that condition (1) of the theorem together with the condition $\coc(v, u)>2\eta$ mean that all arrows of the graph $\Gamma$ are directed towards the point $\omega\in\partial\Gamma$ in the sense that any infinite directed path converges to $\omega$.